AllenDowney/AstronomicalData/README.md

 4. Downloading the response from the server as an Astropy `Table`.

-Press this button to run this notebook on Colab:

 [Run Notebook 1 on Colab](https://colab.research.google.com/github/AllenDowney/AstronomicalData/blob/main/01_query.ipynb)

 [or click here to read it on NBViewer](https://nbviewer.jupyter.org/github/AllenDowney/AstronomicalData/blob/main/01_query.ipynb)